dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 - 2017-03-22-how-to-manage-javascript-fatigue
 ---

 **TL;DR:** In the [first part of the Glossary of Modern JS Concepts](https://auth0.com/blog/glossary-of-modern-javascript-concepts/) series, we learned about functional, reactive, and functional reactive programming.
-In **Part 2**, we'll gain an understanding of core concepts like _scope_, _closures_, _tree-shaking_, and more, as well as JS framework topics such as _data flow_ and _change detection_.
+In **Part 2**, we'll gain an understanding of core concepts like _scope_, _closures_, _tree-shaking_, and more, as well as JS application topics such as _data flow_ and _change detection_.

 ---

 ## Introduction

 Modern JavaScript has experienced massive proliferation over recent years and shows no signs of slowing.
 Numerous concepts appearing in JS blogs and documentation are still unfamiliar to many front-end developers.
-In this post series, we'll learn intermediate and advanced concepts in the current front-end programming landscape and explore how they apply to modern JavaScript.
+In this post series, we'll learn intermediate and advanced concepts in the current front-end programming landscape and explore how they apply to modern JavaScript, JS frameworks, and JS applications.

 ---

 ## Concepts

-In this article, we'll address concepts that are crucial to understanding modern JavaScript, including **scope and closures, data flow, change detection, components, compilers, and more**.
+In this article, we'll address concepts that are crucial to understanding modern JS and JS applications, including **scope and closures, data flow, change detection, components, compilers, and more**.

 You can jump straight into each concept here, or continue reading to learn about them in order.

 * <a href="#scope-closures" target="_self">Scope (Global, Local, Lexical) and Closures</a>
-* <a href="#data-flow-binding" target="_self">Data Flow and Data Binding: One-way and Two-way</a>
+* <a href="#data-flow-binding" target="_self">One-way Data Flow and Two-way Data Binding</a>
-* <a href="#change-detection" target="_self">Change Detection: Dirty Checking, Data Binding, Virtual DOM, Immutable State</a>
+* <a href="#change-detection" target="_self">Change Detection: Dirty Checking, Virtual DOM, Zones</a>
 * <a href="#tree-shaking" target="_self">Tree-shaking</a>

 ---

-## <span id="scope-closures"></span>Scope and Closures
+## <span id="scope-closures"></span>Scope (Global, Local, Lexical) and Closures

-_"Explain closures"_ is a famous (and often dreaded) JavaScript technical interview question.
-The truth is that plenty of skilled JS developers have difficulty _explaining_ closures, even if they conceptually understand (and even use) them.
+_"Explain closures"_ is a famous (and occasionally dreaded) JavaScript technical interview question.
+The truth is that plenty of skilled JS developers have difficulty explaining closures, even if they conceptually _understand_ (and even use) them.
 Let's back up and talk about the concepts necessary to explain a closure.

 ### Scope